Sunday, March 17, 2024

 • Limited color gamut adjustment

-• Distorted speaker sound at high volumes
+• Distorted speaker sound at high and medium volumes

 Conclusion